infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

         state: present
    ```

-However, in Universal DDI Ansible, we have streamlined this setup by introducing `module_defaults`.
-This enhancement allows portal_key and portal_url to be set once for all modules in a block, eliminating redundancy and simplifying the configuration for all tasks within the block.
-This provides a cleaner, more maintainable setup
+In Universal DDI Ansible, configuration has been simplified with module_defaults, which allows portal_key and portal_url to be set once for all modules in a block, reducing redundancy and simplifying task configurations.

 ```
 - module_defaults: